 To prepare students for real-world careers, the 4.5-year program is structured so students serve a six-month paid apprenticeship.
 This unique arrangement means students pay tuition for only four years.

 Reflecting Bloomsburg's close relationship with the electronics industry, the curriculum has been shaped with input from industry leaders who serve on the program's advisory board.
-These leaders include representatives from Pennsylvania high-tech firms such as L3 Communications and Primus technologies, Williamsport, Pa., Optimum Controls, Reading, Pa., Merck Pharmaceuticals, Danville, Pa., Advanced Scientific, Millersburg, and Andritz Corporation, Muncy, Pa.
+These leaders include representatives from Pennsylvania high-tech firms such as L3 Communications and Primus Technologies, Williamsport, Optimum Controls, Reading, Merck Pharmaceuticals, Danville, Geisinger Health System, Danville, Martz Technologies, Berwick, PPL Susquehanna, Berwick, and Andritz Corporation, Muncy.

-BU's EET program is accredited by the Technology Accreditation Commission of ABET, Inc., which is the recognized accreditor of college and university programs in applied science, computing, engineering, and technology.
+BU's EET program is accredited by the Engineering Technology Accreditation Commission of ABET, Inc. ABET is the recognized accreditor of college and university programs in applied science, computing, engineering, and engineering technology.
 ABET accreditation demonstrates a program’s commitment to providing its students with a quality education.
-The ABET accreditation action for Bloomsburg’s EET program extends retroactively from OCTOBER 1, 2005 (read more...).
+The ABET accreditation action for Bloomsburg’s EET program extends retroactively from October 1, 2005.

 Recommended Free Elective Courses for EET Students